JTranOrg/JTran/docs/functions.md

 ##### <a id="join">join</a>(expr, separator)

-Converts a list of items into a separated list
+Converts a list of items into a separated string, e.g. csv

-Then this expression:
+This expression:

     #(join([1, 2, 3], ', '))

-Result is "1, 2, 3"<br><br>
+Results in "1, 2, 3"<br><br>

 ##### <a id="max">max</a>(expr)